openSUSE/news-o-o/_posts/2011-07-02-opensuse-weekly-news-issue-182-is-out.markdown

 SMBTA Stresstest 0.0.4 comes with a preinstalled[ Samba](http://www.samba.org) server, is configured to host three shares on that server, and generates
         constant data traffic by six users that are running [smbtatorture](http://morelias.org/smbta/smbta-guide.html#_smbtatorture) instances, a program we developed to test SMBTA.
-Thanks to the hard work of **Benjamin Brunner** on this release, the [webSMBTA component](http://morelias.org/smbta/smbta-guide.html#_websmbta)FigureÂ 6, At the very first connection to webSMBTA, use these parameters to connect to the database in SMBTA Stresstest. is running out of the box in this release, hosted by an Apache webserver.
+Thanks to the hard work of **Benjamin Brunner** on this release, the [webSMBTA component](http://morelias.org/smbta/smbta-guide.html#_websmbta)FigureÂ 6, â€œAt the very first connection to webSMBTA, use these parameters to connect to the database in SMBTA Stresstest.â€ is running out of the box in this release, hosted by an Apache webserver.

 This release is based on our latest and greatest [stable release of SMB Traffic Analyzer, version 1.2.5](http://holger123.wordpress.com/2011/05/28/smb-traffic-analyzer-1-2-5-released/), and the rest of the